dEvFiRm-Ltd/front-end-test/README.md

 Following are the terms that you should strictly Follow:

 - There should be no UI bug in the App;
-- An API **submit-form.ts** has already been made.
+- An API **submit-form/route.ts** has already been made.
 You have to submit the form to this API Endpoints;
 - Every Single Button, Input Field should be interactive, User Friendly;
 - You Have to use Only Next.js and it's features.
-Specifically, [Layout Method of Next.js](https://nextjs.org/docs/basic-features/layouts), [Next/Image](https://nextjs.org/docs/api-reference/next/image) &amp; [Next/Link](https://nextjs.org/docs/api-reference/next/link);
+Specifically, [App Router](https://nextjs.org/docs/app), Layout or Template of App router, [Next/Image](https://nextjs.org/docs/api-reference/next/image) &amp; [Next/Link](https://nextjs.org/docs/api-reference/next/link);
 - No extra package/library installation is allowed.
 You have to complete the task with existing packages.
 - You can skip the Datepicker design.
 - use Mock data for dropdowns.
 Types of data you may need: